leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/surface_deform.rst

       While lower values result in smoother deformations, they may also introduce slight artifacts.

+Strength
+   The overall amount of influence the modifier has on deforming the mesh.

 Vertex Group
    Allows you to define the influence per vertex.